Mary Newbery Sturrock

-Mary Newbery Sturrock, née Mary Arbuckle Newbery (21 September 1892–1985) was a Scottish artist who worked across various media.
+Mary Newbery Sturrock, née Mary Arbuckle Newbery (21 September 1892 – 18 November 1985) was a Scottish artist who worked across various media.
 She is best known as an embroiderer and watercolour artist of flowers.

 Early life and career

-Mary Newbery was born in Glasgow, the second daughter of the designer and embroider Jessie Newbery and Francis Henry Newbury, Director of the Glasgow School of Art after elder sister, Elsie (Margaret Elliot) Newbery.
-She was given the middle name 'Arbuckle', a dedication to Margaret Arbuckle (d.1892), the cousin of Jessie Newbery's father, William Rowat, after the death of his wife in 1873.
+Mary Newbery was born in Glasgow, the second daughter of the designer and embroider Jessie Newbery and Francis Henry Newbery, Director of the Glasgow School of Art after elder sister, Elsie (Margaret Elliot) Newbery.
+She was given the middle name "Arbuckle", a dedication to Margaret Arbuckle (d.
+1892), the cousin of Jessie Newbery's father, William Rowat, after the death of his wife in 1873.
 Miss Arbuckle cared for the Rowat children, of which Jessie was the eldest.

 The Newbery family were close friends with the Walton family of artists that included Mary's contemporary, Cecile Walton.
 The Walton family rented a summer house in the village of Wenhaston, on the Suffolk coast and the Newberys in nearby Walberswick.
-The artists William Oliver Hutchison and Eric Robertson - the latter, Cecile Walton's future husband - were part of the same artistic community that also visited Suffolk.
+The artists William Oliver Hutchison and Eric Robertson – the latter, Cecile Walton's future husband – were part of the same artistic community that also visited Suffolk.
 During one such trip, Cecile Walton painted Eric Robertson and Mary Newbery relaxing next to the tennis court in the garden of the Walton's house.
 This portrait, regarded as Cecile Walton's first major oil painting, is held in the permanent collection of the National Galleries of Scotland.

 Newbury studied in the Life School of Drawing and Painting at the Glasgow School of Art and was later a member of the Edinburgh Group of artists.
 During World War I she worked at a munitions factory in Tilbury and as a tracer for the De Havilland aircraft manufacturer.

-On 21st October 1918, Newbury married the artist and Captain of the Royal Scots Alick Riddell Sturrock (1885-1953) in the Parish of Corfe Castle in Dorset.
+On 21 October 1918, Newbury married the artist and Captain of the Royal Scots Alick Riddell Sturrock (1885-1953) in the Parish of Corfe Castle in Dorset.
 The pair were purposefully introduced to one another through Cecile Walton after Walton wrote to Sturrock to request his company while he was visiting the Suffolk coast on military business from France.